Communication situations are any kind of situation in which communication takes place.

 Employee-to-employee negotiations involve discussions between employees, such as colleagues working together on a team project, who are looking to reach a mutually beneficial agreement.

-A team of insurance agents in a financial service company discussing who should take on which account and client.
-All of the insurance agents make agreements about the accounts they’ll take over quickly, but two insurance agents in the team are keen on taking on a particular account and are negotiating further about who should be the one to take the account on in the end.
+Example: Two insurance agents in a financial service company are discussing who should take on which account and client.
+The agents make agreements about the accounts they’ll take over quickly, but they keep negotiations open regarding one particular client whom they both equally want to work with.

 Tips for better employee-to-employee negotiations